Brazil sees dealmaking boom led by energy, retail, healthcare

 “We are also seeing a lot of deals in the financial area, mainly fintechs taking on the large banks, and in healthcare,” he added.

-Warren Buffett's Berkshire Hathaway Inc (BRKa.N) led a $750 million funding round in fast-growing fintech Nubank, while private equity firm Advent International invested $430 million in payments company Ebanx. read more
+Warren Buffett’s Berkshire Hathaway Inc led a $750 million funding round in fast-growing fintech Nubank, while private equity firm Advent International invested $430 million in payments company Ebanx.

 Below, the Brazil league tables for M&A advisory and ECM bookrunning during the first half